 SoonerStart Early Intervention

-Infants and toddlers through 36 months of age who have developmental delays or have a physical or mental condition (such as Down Syndrome, cerebral palsy, Speech problems, etc.) which will most likely cause a developmental delay.
+Who's eligible?
+Ifnats and toddlers through 36 months of age who have developmental delays or have a physical or mental condition (such as Down Sydrome, cerebral palsy, speech problems, etc.) that will most likely cause a developmental delay.

 Services are offered at no cost to families regardless of their income.
 This program is regulated by federal and state law, and is funded through various state and federal sources.

 1. Learn about and enhance your child's development.

 4. Find information about Head Start and Three Year Old programs when your child gets close to their 3rd birthday.

 SoonerStart professionals in your community can provide a developmental evaluation in the event you have questions about your child's development.
 If your child is eligible for services, SoonerStart can provide services where your child typically spends time: for example, home or daycare.

 SoonerStart services may include:

 -family training, counseling and home visits

 -certain health services